Last Updated: March 25, 2026

 Breeding & Reproduction

-Garnet tetras are egg scatterers that can be bred in captivity with some preparation.
+Garnet tetras are egg scatterers that is bred in captivity with some preparation.
 They’re not the easiest tetras to spawn, but it’s certainly achievable.

 Breeding Setup